2nd Floor, Young Library 0456

 Many copy machines are available in Young Library.
 For information about copying and printing, see Reference or consult this copying information page.

 Students, staff and faculty may borrow some periodicals; consult the Circulation Policies for details.

 INDEXES to PERIODICAL ARTICLES

 There are many indexes to articles from periodicals.
-General indexes include Academic Search Premier (available via campus machines and to UK affiliates off-campus via the proxy server).
+General indexes include Academic Search Complete (available via campus machines and to UK affiliates off-campus via the proxy server).
 There are indexes specific to topic, genre, etc. Ask Reference for help or consult the Research Guides by Subject.
 In addition to the citation of the article, an index might provide an abstract or the full-text of the article.
 To locate the periodical issues containing the articles you have picked, ask for help at the Reference Desk.